 - Let cool on rack for 15 minutes, then glaze.

 - For the glaze:

-- Whisk together the powdered sugar, salted caramel sauce, and milk together until smooth and there are no visible powdered sugar lumps.
+- Whisk together the sifted powdered sugar, salted caramel sauce, and milk together until smooth and there are no visible powdered sugar lumps.

-- Drizzle glaze on cake.
+- Drizzle glaze on bread.